 Associate Professor of Nursing at MU's Sinclair School of Nursing and John A. Hartford Foundation Clair M. Fagin Fellow, Lori Popejoy, Ph.D., APRN, GNS-BC, is examining how patients are discharged from skilled nursing facilities to reduce re-hospitalization as well as which types of patient aids are most helpful for both hospital and SNF discharged patients and their caregivers.

-This study is examining the impact of a photo-elicitation and online care community intervention on patient-identified areas of function.
+Assistant Professors Abigail Rolbiecki and Ben Crenshaw are leading this study examining the impact of a photo-elicitation and online care community intervention on patient-identified areas of function.
 Using a 3-item measure of chronic pain, investigators capture the impact of this intervention on patient function and assess the effectiveness of the intervention on improving patients’ self-efficacy to manage pain, as well as the patient’s level of pain acceptance.

 Glen Cameron, Ph.
 D., Professor and Maxine Wilson Gregory Chair in Journalism Research at MU, has developed an application called Treeple that provides personally relevant health-news for patients, links patients to their family friends and caregivers who can support their journey toward recovery, and provides reminders and personal-record functions that allow patients to participate in their own positive health outcomes.